charlesveasey/vDome/README.md

   - Direct support for Nvidia warp and intensity API
     - stretch goal, we are using AMD Firepro, but have Nvidia cards to test
     - some Nvidia cards now support warping and blending directly (meaning you can conform the actual windows desktop to fit onto the dome)
-    - allows anything you can do on Windows to be on the dome without additional hardware or software (possible $$ saver), but less flexible than capture technique.
-    - vDome would become the calibration tool that creates warp / blend data, but once saved the graphics card would actually do the warp/blend, not vDome.
+    - vDome would become the calibration tool that creates warp / blend data, but once saved the graphics card would actually do the warp/blend, not vDome